Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach: Conclusion

 \section{Conclusion}

 This paper advances the automatic grounded interpretation of CT imaging from an abnormality-centric view.
-To support this, we develop a hierarchical taxonomy of 404 representative abnormal findings on CT images.
+To support this, we develop a hierarchical taxonomy of 404 representative abnormal findings.
 We contribute \textbf{\dataset~}, a meticulously annotated dataset with detailed grounding and description annotation for around 19K abnormalities, from 14.5K multi-plane CT images across the entire human body.
 Built on this dataset, \textbf{\model} enables automatic grounding and description of abnormalities, while supporting flexible clinical usage with text queries or visual prompts.
-Comprehensive evaluations across three clinically representative tasks demonstrate \model's superior performance.
-Our work pioneers abnormality-centric CT interpretation, enhancing diagnostic transparency through accurate grounding and detailed characterization of findings, with significant potential to transform radiological practice.

-\begin{ack} Weidi would like to acknowledge the funding from Scientific Research Innovation Capability Support Project for Young Faculty~(ZY-GXQNJSKYCXNLZCXM-I22). \end{ack}
+We establish three representative tasks and devise a clinically grounded metric to demonstrate \model's superior performance.